balena-io-experimental/express-mongo-sample/README.md

 The project is divided into three containers:
 * A mongoDB database instance with persistent storage, in which we will store all data.
 * A Python 3 application that fetches the weather information from the [Dark Sky](https://darksky.net/dev) API and saves it to the database every minute.
-* Node.js server, where we built the front-end using ExpressJS and VueJS .
-The application fetches the data from the mongo database and displays it in a chart, which is refreshed automatically every minute.
+* Node.js, ExpressJS, and VueJS application that fetches the data from the mongo database and displays it in a chart, which is refreshed automatically every minute.

 ![](https://github.com/balena-io-playground/express-mongo-sample/blob/master/assets/body.png?raw=true)